stevenrskelton/stevenrskelton.github.io/_posts/2024-10-01-grpc-file-transfer-zio.md

 functionality within its Protobuf message framework making it unnecessary to host separate gRPC and HTTP servers for applications.<!--more-->

-Because gRPC is built directly on top of HTTP/2 it is understandable that for simple file transfers gRPC is HTTP/2 with overhead, meaning gRPC can never reach the resource efficiency of a pure HTTP server for certain tasks.

-Use-cases with significant file transfers should prefer a stock HTTP implementation over gRPC.
-This may change in the future via additional development of the gRPC libraries, however it will likely never be a priority.

-Typically, gRPC intentionally creates overhead by copying data models multiple times in memory for various reasons.
-The Java gRPC implementation will copy all array data to a second array to ensure immutability, thereby allowing assertions about internal state to be made leading to optimized serialization code paths.

-On the other hand, HTTP servers typically optimize for low-level code paths by directly reading/writing data from storage to network with zero or minimal memory buffering or CPU processing.

 {% include multi_part_post.html %}

+# Comparison of gRPC to HTTP/2

+Because gRPC is built directly on top of HTTP/2 it is understandable that for simple file transfers gRPC can be viewed as HTTP/2 with unnecessary overhead.
+For certain simple tasks, gRPC can never reach the resource efficiency of a pure HTTP implementation.

+For this reason, use-cases with significant or performance critical file transfers should prefer stock HTTP over gRPC.
+Unfortunately this may mean adding a second cluster of HTTP servers to your deployments, making the performance gain a trade-off against system complexity.
+While gRPC is in active development, it is unlikely to ever optimize for such a specialized task considering HTTP is ultimately the better alternative.

+Most of the overhead of gRPC comes from intentionally copying in-memory data models.
+The Java gRPC implementation will copy array data to secondary arrays to break all code references and ensure immutability.
+This will allow assertions about internal state lending to a heavily optimized serialization code path.

+On the other hand, HTTP servers have optimized code paths for reading/writing data directly from storage to network with zero or minimal memory buffering or CPU processing.
+Exactly what is wanted for a file transfer.

 # Protobuf Definition